 Help your truck drivers learn how to prevent sleep deprivation, manage fatigue, and improve their night driving skills with convenient online courses from ITI.
-Use our list of recommended courses below, or create a custom training track from more than 150 online courses.
+Use our list of recommended courses below, or create a custom driver safety training program from more than 150 online courses.

 Fatigue Management for Truck Drivers

 Preventing Sleep Deprivation: Recommended Courses

 Recognizing the early symptoms of fatigue is critical to crash prevention.
 This lesson reviews how fatigue impacts performance, strategies to manage and combat fatigue, how to use sleep cycles to their best effect and a basic explanation of the Federal regulations regarding driving when fatigued.